dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 * Add the `@preservewhitespace true` directive at the top of the `.razor` file to apply the preference to a specific component.
 * Add the `@preservewhitespace true` directive inside an `_Imports.razor` file to apply the preference to an entire subdirectory or the entire project.

 In most cases, no action is required, as apps typically continue to behave normally (but faster).
-If stripping whitespace causes any problem for a particular component, use `@preservewhitespace true` in that component to disable this optimization.
+If stripping whitespace causes a rendering problem for a particular component, use `@preservewhitespace true` in that component to disable this optimization.

 ::: moniker-end